Fengxiang23/Fengxiang23.github.io/_pages/about.md

 - Multimodal Model Training: My research focuses on the training of advanced multimodal models, with a particular emphasis on high-resolution models such as SliME and omni-MLLMs, including the VITA series (Vita, Vita 1.5), general MLLMs including Long Vita, Kwai Keye-VL, Kwai Keye-VL 1.5, and Agentic MLLMs such as Thyme: Think Beyond Images projects.

-- Model Evaluation: I lead and contribute to multiple research initiatives aimed at enhancing the evaluation processes for large-scale models.
-This includes projects such as MME-Realworld (ICLR 25), ErrorRadar (ICLR 25 Workshop), MME-Unify, MME-VideoOCR and MME-Survey.
-My focus is on evaluating model performance in real-world settings and designing evaluation frameworks, such as VLMEvalKit (2k+ stars).
+- Model Evaluation: I contribute to multiple research initiatives aimed at enhancing the evaluation processes for large-scale models.
+This includes projects such as [[XLRS-Bench]](https://xlrs-bench.github.io/home_page.html) (CVPR 25 Highlight), [[OmniEarth-Bench]](https://github.com/nanocm/OmniEarth-Bench) (Arxiv).

 - Post-Training and Alignment for Multimodal Models: My work also includes the development of post-training techniques for multimodal models, such as MM-RLHF (ICML 25) and DAMO (ICML 25), along with R1-Reward and surveys of MLLM Alignment.
 These projects examine how to optimize model behavior after initial training to adapt to specific tasks and ensure responsible AI deployment.